ZupIT/horusec-docs/content/en/docs/References/CLI.md

 ### Using environment variables

-For the environment variables of the user configure how the horusec will run, you have to configure like the example below:
+There are specific configuration for the user environment variables to configure how Horusec will run, check out the example below:

 ```text
 export HORUSEC_CLI_HORUSEC_API_URI="http://0.0.0.0:8000"